Overview of the Bruce Power Contract

 - better than planned MCR performance and/or

-Early in 2019, through this agreement Bruce Power provided $200 million in savings that are being returned directly to Ontario ratepayers.
+Early in 2019, through this agreement Bruce Power provided $200 million in savings that were returned directly to Ontario ratepayers.

-The Bruce Power Life-Extension Program is made up of the MCR over a 13-year period which started construction work in 2020 as well as an Asset Management Plan.
+The Bruce Power Life-Extension Program is made up of the Major Component Replacement (MCR) project, which began construction in 2020 and will extend over a 13-year period, as well as an Asset Management Plan.

 Bruce Power’s Asset Management Plan for Units 3-8 is an essential part of the continued safe and reliable operation of the site until 2064.

-Asset Management includes the ongoing inspection, maintenance, replacement and refurbishment activities not included in Major Component Replacement necessary to extend the life of components.
+Asset Management includes the ongoing inspection, maintenance, replacement and refurbishment activities not included in MCR necessary to extend the life of components.
 Asset Management activities will be executed before, during and after the MCR outages.
 Like MCR costs, the costs of asset management activities are recovered through the contracted price of power.